'It has been an honour' -- Barcelona legend Busquets to leave club

 "It has been an unforgettable journey."

-Busquets has won the Champions League three times with Barcelona and La Liga on eight occasions before this season, with the Catalans set to triumph again for the first time in four years.
+Busquets won the Champions League three times with Barcelona and La Liga on eight occasions before this season, with the Catalans set to triumph for the first time in four years.

-The 34-year-old has been a key player for Barca since breaking into the first team under their former coach Pep Guardiola in 2008, making over 700 appearances to date.
+The 34-year-old has been a key player for Barca since breaking into the first team under then coach Pep Guardiola in 2008, becoming the club's captain in 2021.

-He did not say where he might go next, with Spanish reports suggesting he may move to a team in Saudi Arabia.
+Busquets is third Barcelona's all-time appearance list, playing for the club on 718 occasions, lifting 31 trophies

 "Although it has not been an easy decision, I think the time has come."

-Barcelona coach Xavi Hernandez, who played with Busquets in the team's midfield for several years, wanted the midfielder to stay next season, but said the decision was up to him.
+Barcelona coach Xavi Hernandez, who played with Busquets in midfield for several years, wanted the midfielder to stay next season, but said the decision was his.

-The veteran has long been thought to favour a move to Major League Soccer in the United States at the end of his Barcelona contract, with Inter Miami one of the teams mentioned.

-However in recent days the player has been linked in Spanish media with a move to the Saudi Arabian top flight.
+Busquets' team-mates past and present paid tribute to him on social media after he announced his future lay elsewhere.

+Paris Saint-Germain forward Lionel Messi, a close friend, wrote a heartfelt message on Instagram.

 However Messi's father and agent Jorge Messi said Tuesday that the World Cup winner's future would only be decided at the end of the season.

-Busquets won the World Cup with Spain in 2010 and the European Championship in 2012, a key fixture in the national team for nearly 15 years until he retired from international duty in December.
+Busquets won the World Cup with Spain in 2010 and the European Championship in 2012, a key member of the national team for nearly 15 years until he retired from international duty in December.

+The midfielder was the only member of the 2010 World Cup winning team who was still part of the squad in Qatar in 2022 as Spain reached the last 16.

 © 2023 AFP